“Take it. All I’ve done is waste it.” She said calmly.

 The woman blinked and cocked her head to one side.

 “Well look at me.
 My looks may have gone now but once I was pretty.
 Even then, when I was young, there was no one to appreciate them.
-I tried to be kind and help people but all I did was love someone else’s husband and wonder the planet searching for something I didn’t know how to find.
-I have a dead-end job and done nothing to make the world a better place.
+I tried to be kind and help people but all I did was love someone else’s husband and wander the planet searching for something I didn’t know how to find.
+I have a dead-end job and do nothing to make the world a better place.
 I no longer know what to do or where to go.
 If you can use the time I have left to do something of significance then take it.”

 He felt a tug in his heart and near choked with the shock of his reaction.
 He had dealt with suicidal humans before but this one wasn’t like that, she was utterly rational and disturbingly pragmatic.
 Indeed the first thing she had said was she had no desire to die.
 He had no idea what to say next.
 He looked down at his feet and shifted his stance nervously.